Get posts like this in your inbox. And also sometimes cute dog pics.

 Fill remainder of the 10ml roller bottle with fractionated coconut oil, shake well and roll on to feet, back of neck, behind ears, or your wrists.

 I've also found a cool podcast about aromatherapy where I can learn more while doing housework or working in the yard. ;) Gotta love that.
-Thanks to Hillary Arrieta of Gaia Bodywork for sharing this with me!
+Thanks to Hillary Arrieta of The Heeling Hut for sharing this with me!

 Aromatic Wisdom Podcast